Viasat vs. Hughesnet: Comparing The Two Legacy Satellite Connections

 Viasat equipment

-You can lease your Viasat equipment for $15 per month, or you can opt for the lifetime lease for a one-time fee of $250.
+You can lease your Viasat equipment for $15 per month or opt for the lifetime lease for a one-time fee of $250.
 The lifetime lease is good for as long as you keep the same model of equipment.

-Installation with Viasat is an expense that’s most in flux and could even be a deal breaker.
+Installation with Viasat is the most in-demand expense and could even be a deal breaker.
 Your final price will depend entirely on your location and the result of a soft credit check.
-There’s the potential of the installation being free, but circumstances can result in charges—the worst-case scenario being a $300 installation.
+Although the installation could be free, circumstances can result in charges—the worst-case scenario is a $300 installation.

 Hughesnet equipment